 Under the hood, Glow is built on Apache Spark and Delta Lake, enabling distributed computation on and distributed storage of genotype data.
 The library is backwards compatible with genomics file formats and bioinformatics tools developed in academia, enabling users to easily share data with collaborators.

 Glow is used to: - Ingest public genotype data into a data lake that acts as a single source of truth. - Run quality control, statistical analysis, and association studies on population-scale datasets. - Build reproducible, production-grade genomics data pipelines that will scale to petabytes and beyond.

-Genomic datasources: To read datasets in common file formats like VCF and BGEN into Spark SQL DataFrames.
+Genomic datasources: To read datasets in common file formats such as VCF and BGEN into Spark SQL DataFrames.

-Genomic functions: Common operations like computing quality control statistics, running regression tests, and performing simple transformations are provided as Spark SQL functions that can be called from Python, SQL, Scala, or R.
+Genomic functions: Common operations such as computing quality control statistics, running regression tests, and performing simple transformations are provided as Spark SQL functions that can be called from Python, SQL, Scala, or R.

-Data preparation building blocks: Glow includes transformations like variant normalization and lift over to help produce analysis ready datasets.
+Data preparation building blocks: Glow includes transformations such as variant normalization and lift over to help produce analysis ready datasets.

 Integration with existing tools: With Spark, you can write user-defined functions (UDFs) in Python, R, SQL, or Scala.
 Glow also makes it easy to run DataFrames through command line tools.

 Integration with other data types: Genomic data can generate additional insights when joined with data sets such as electronic health records, real world evidence, and medical images.
 Since Glow returns native Spark SQL DataFrames, its simple to join multiple data sets together.